Symbolic operator representation

 Beltrami-type operators on closed surfaces.

-The construction of the operators is based on [ONeil2018] extended to take any scalar PDE kernel.
+The construction of the operators is based on [ONeil2018] and takes any scalar PDE kernel.
 However, specific kernels may require additional work to allow for unique solutions.
 For example, the Laplace-Beltrami equation is only unique up to a constant, so using LaplaceBeltramiOperator is recommended to take this into account.
 In general, the boundary integral equation can be constructed as

 sigma = beltrami.get_density_var("sigma")